-If you find the referral process frustrating, you’re not alone.
-As the number of referral visits in the U.S. has climbed to more than 100 million per year, the process has continued to present unwelcome challenges for both primary care providers (PCPs) and specialists.
-Many providers lack the staff capacity to proactively manage referrals while simultaneously handling front office tasks and coordinating care.
+If you find the patient referral process frustrating, you’re not alone.
+As the number of patient referral visits in the U.S. has climbed to more than 100 million per year, the process has continued to present unwelcome challenges for both primary care providers (PCPs) and specialists.
+Many providers lack the staff capacity to proactively manage medical referrals while simultaneously handling front office tasks and coordinating care.
 So what happens when the referral loop gets disconnected?
 And more importantly, how can it be fixed?

 It’s not enough to hand patients a slip of paper and expect them to schedule an appointment themselves, because the truth is, many of them won’t.
 Research from the National Center for Biotechnology Information (NCBI) shows that one-third of patients never follow through with a referral from their PCP.